Principality of Birkenfeld: Military

 As a member of the German Confederation from 1815, Oldenburg was obliged to maintain soldiers, but initially no one in the Principality of Birkenfeld was required to perform military service.
 As the possibility of war with France increased following the July Revolution in 1830, the Federal Convention of the Confederation reminded Oldenburg and the other German states of their obligation to maintain a set number of troops.
 Therefore, Grand Duke Augustus introduced conscription.
 The Birkenfeld contingent of the Oldenburg infantry had a nominal strength of 384 men.
-It was station in Birkenfeld as a second reserve company of the second regiment and a barracks was built for it in the government quarter in 1842.
+It was stationed in Birkenfeld as a second reserve company of the second regiment and a barracks was built for it in the government quarter in 1842.

 Every man over the age of twenty was liable to six years of military service.
 Each year, a sixth of the contingent, 64 men, were released from service and replaced with new recruits.
 32 of these men served for six to eight months in peacetime, while the rest were granted leave.

 The troops caused an uproar in the German Confederation in 1848, when they refused to serve with the Oldenburg contingent in the First Schleswig War.
 This resulted in an outright mutiny and the local population supported the soldiers with a petition, composed at an assembly in Niederbrombach on 9 March 1848, which called on the Grand Duke to cancel the order to fight.
 Grand Duke Augustus abolished the reserve company stationed in Birkenfeld.
 He formed a fifth light line infantry battalion with a strength of 600 men, divided into four companies, and stationed this force in Birkenfeld.
 This battalion was itself abolished in 1850, because the Landtag refused to confirm the new arrangement.
 The old reserve force from 1830 was then restored, but the conscripts from Birkenfeld were now trained in Oldenburg, returning to Birkenfeld after their first training period to serve the rest of their term of service in the force stationed there, the "Birkenfeld Division".

 Following the military convention agreed by Oldenburg and Prussia on 15 July 1867, the Principality ceased to have its own military and the city of Birkenfeld lost its garrison.
 The Birkenfeld Division was abolished on 1 November 1867.
 Thereafter, the Principality formed part of Prussia's Saarlouis military district for recruitment purposes, but it was soon reassigned to the St. Wendel district and the recruits were assigned to Rhine Province regiments.